 - Biochemistry is strongly recommended and can fulfill one of your advanced biology courses.

-- It is strongly advisable that students sign up for a MedAppTrak account with the PreHealth Advising Office.
+- Students should sign up for a MedAppTrak account with the PreHealth Advising Office.

 Can my AP statistics credit fulfill the statistics requirement in the major?

 - AP statistics is the equivalent of MATH 2280 (statistics and software) and will NOT fulfill the BNS statistics requirement.